linode/docs/docs/guides/development/java/kotlin-tutorial-basics/index.md

 ## Declare a Kotlin Class

 A Kotlin class goes beyond the code packaging provided by Kotlin functions by embracing the [Object Oriented Programming (OOP)](https://en.wikipedia.org/wiki/Object-oriented_programming) paradigm.
-This provides the means to package code and data together in a form.
+This provides the means to package code and data together.
 It also reduces errors and makes it possible to update code with fewer consequences.
-OOP is found in most programming languages today because it provides a useful framework that developers find convenient.
-The following sections provide a brief overview of the creation and use of Kotlin classes.
+OOP is found in most programming languages today because it provides a framework that developers find convenient.
+The following sections provide a brief overview on how to create and use Kotlin classes.

 ### Create a Class Body

-The shortest Kotlin class includes the `class` keyword, followed by a class name, and opening, and closing braces.
-For example:
+In its most basic form, a Kotlin class includes the `class` keyword, followed by a class name, and opening, and closing braces, as follows:

     class Rectangle {
     }

 Of course, this class wouldn't do much, but you could still create an object from it, such as `var Test = Rectangle()`.
-Kotlin classes can be quite simple and making them more complicated than needed is the path to disappointment.

 ### Provide a Default Constructor